ygorcosta/wedeploy.com/ui/src/pages/tutorials/nodejs/add-config-file.md

 ---
-title: "Add wedeploy.json"
+title: "Add Config File"
-description: "In this section, you'll learn how to deploy an application using WeDeploy Node.js."
+description: "In this section, you'll learn how to deploy an application using Node.js."
-buttonTitle: "I created the wedeploy.json"
+buttonTitle: "I added the wedeploy.json"
 tutorialTitle: "Getting started with WeDeploy Node.js"
 parentId: "nodejs"
 layout: "tutorial"